q-alliance/docker/README.md

 ### Node.js
   * Create a file named `.nvmrc` containing the node version that you want (for example `v8.8.0`)
-  * Install that version of node in docker: `docker-compose run --rm nodejs 'nvm install'`.
+  * Install that version of node in docker: `docker-compose run --rm nodejs nvm install`.
-  * Run npm/yarn commands in docker like this: `docker-compose run --rm nodejs 'npm install'`
+  * Run npm/yarn commands in docker like this: `docker-compose run --rm nodejs npm install`

 Consider creating an alias for the first part of the command to make your life easier.